Contact

 DDA Waiver – Live-in Caregiver Rent: Community Pathways Waiver

 If you receive DDA Community Pathways waiver services, you may be able to take advantage of the Live-in Caregiver Service.
-The service provides funds for the additional rent for an apartment with a bedroom for the caregiver.
+The service provides funds for the additional rent for a larger apartment with a bedroom for the caregiver.
 It also pays for the additional food costs for a live-in caregiver.
 A written caregiver agreement must be approved by the DDA to receive this service.

 Live-in Caregiver Services for live-in caregivers are not available in situations in which the individual lives in their family’s home, the caregiver’s home or a residence owned or leased by a DDA-licensed provider.